gifs/gifs-go/README.md

 # gifs go client [![GoDoc](https://godoc.org/github.com/gifs/gifs-go?status.svg)](https://godoc.org/github.com/gifs/gifs-go)

-Go package for interacting with the gifs.com API to transcode and import media into `.mp4`, `.jpg`, and of course `.gif` formats.
+Golang package for interacting with the [gifs.com API](https://github.com/gifs/api) to transcode and import media into `.mp4`, `.jpg`, and `.gif` formats.
 Import all your videos by uploading or passing in any source.
 It is super easy to import media and integrate in your code.

 You can see full examples and all the convenience methods in these files: